Paul Hartog Publishes Major Book—November 2013

 I have other book contracts lined up, as time permits.
 The projects range from more popular level works to other volumes with academic presses.

-This past summer many Faith students had the opportunity to travel here and abroad as they completed their internships or took mission trips.
+This past summer many Faith students had the opportunity to travel in the United States and abroad as they completed their internships or took mission trips.

 • Charlie Carter, a senior in the Pastoral Training/Greek program completed his pastoral internship in New Woodstock, New York.